Alexander

 When he saw that the horse had let go of its defiance but was still eager to run, he urged it on, now pursuing it with a bolder voice and using his heel to spur it forward.
 At first, those around Philip were filled with anxiety and remained silent.
 But when Alexander turned the horse back after completing the course, riding confidently and full of joy, all the others burst into cheers.

-His father, it is said, even shed some tears of joy, and when Alexander dismounted, he kissed his head and said, 'My son, seek a kingdom equal to yourself, for Macedonia is too small for you.'
-2
+His father, it is said, even shed tears of joy, and when Alexander dismounted, he kissed his head and said, “My son, seek a kingdom equal to yourself, for Macedonia is too small for you.”2

-The precious animal subsequently accompanied Alexander in all of his conquests.
+The precious animal subsequently accompanied Alexander in all his conquests.

-Philip considered that his son was not normal.
-To that end, he considered a number of tutors for the young boy, whose name was already the subject of rumors throughout Greece.
-There was Speusippus who had succeeded Plato at his academy, among others.
-Aristotle, however, came strongly into vision as the only appropriate mature tutor.
+Philip believed his son was not ordinary.
+To that end, he considered several tutors for the boy, whose name was already the subject of rumors throughout Greece.
+There was Speusippus, who had succeeded Plato at his academy, among others.
+But Aristotle came strongly into view as the only appropriate and mature tutor.

-The philosopher was installded at a regular and secret school at Mieza where he taught not only Alexander but much of the Macedonian aristocracy.
-The great mind of Greece and his pupil soon forged a relationship.
+The philosopher was installed at a regular and secret school at Mieza, where he taught not only Alexander but also much of the Macedonian aristocracy.
+The great mind of Greece and his pupil soon forged a bond.

-Although Alexander had dabbled in the occult prior to his association, it is known Alexander was taught intricate occult doctrines and methods, including advanced matters of theurgical rite to summon the Gods:
+Although Alexander had dabbled in the occult prior to their association, it is known that Aristotle taught him intricate doctrines and methods—including advanced matters of theurgical rite to summon the Gods:

 It would appear, moreover, that Alexander not only received from his master his ethical and political doctrines in instruction, but also participated in those secret and more profound teachings which philosophers designate by the special terms “acroamatic” and “epoptic,” and do not impart to many.2

-He keenly observed through the example of his semi-divine teacher that the world was already collapsing into a lack of genuine spirituality.
-It was this that turned Alexander’s mind towards establishing a true Empire of the Gods.
+Through the example of his semi-divine teacher, he observed keenly that the world was already collapsing into a lack of genuine spirituality.
+It was this that turned Alexander’s mind toward establishing a true Empire of the Gods.

-Although he admired Persia deeply, he also recognized that the manner of Persian religion since Darius the Great had increasingly become devoid of quality and was taking a perverse orientation.
+Although he admired Persia deeply, he also recognized that the manner of Persian religion since the time of Darius the Great had increasingly become devoid of quality and was taking a perverse orientation.

 The seventeen-year-old Alexander accompanied his father to fight against the Maedi tribe, after which he became the left-wing commander of Philip’s royal cavalry.
-He soon came to Chaeronea with his father to face the threat of Athens, Corinth and Thebes, alongside another dozen Greek cities, who had assembled to destroy Macedon.
+He soon marched to Chaeronea with his father to face the threat of Athens, Corinth, and Thebes—alongside a dozen other Greek cities—who had assembled to destroy Macedon.

-While his father led the direct and gruelling assault against the Athenian infantry, Alexander used ingenious encirclement tactics to smash into the other side with his portion of the phalanx and directly confronted the Sacred Band of Thebes, a group he had often idolized in the literature he read compulsively as a child.
+While his father led the direct and grueling assault against the Athenian infantry, Alexander employed ingenious encirclement tactics to smash into the other side with his portion of the phalanx and directly confronted the Sacred Band of Thebes, a group he had often idolized in the literature he read compulsively as a child.

 THE DISPUTE WITH PHILIP

-After the battle, however, it appears Philip, who was always in two minds, felt insecure at the successes of his son who in his estimation appeared to be going too fast.
-He was already battling with Olympias for control of the court and had enough of her scheming.
+After the battle, however, it appears Philip—who was always in two minds—felt insecure about the successes of his son, who in his estimation seemed to be moving too fast.
+He was already battling Olympias for control of the court and had had enough of her scheming.
 Snubbing her, he took the opportunity to marry Cleopatra, the niece of Olympias.

-At the announcement of this, Attalus, the uncle of Cleopatra, said he wished a true heir would come along, which caused Alexander to throw a chalice at him.
+At the announcement of this, Attalus, Cleopatra’s uncle, declared he hoped a “true heir” would come along, which caused Alexander to throw a chalice at him.
 Father and son came to blows.
 Olympias and Alexander soon left for Epirus itself.

-This came to great frustration.
-Alexander ordered his mother never to interfere with politics and it seemed as if his own father held him in some suspicion.
-Never one to whine, he continued to do battle to enlarge the borders of Macedon, fighting off Illyrian tribes at the court of the Illyrian king.
+This brought great frustration.
+Alexander ordered his mother never to interfere in politics, and it seemed as if his own father held him in suspicion.
+Never one to whine, he continued to wage battle to enlarge the borders of Macedon, fighting off Illyrian tribes at the court of the Illyrian king.

 Philip was assassinated by an individual outraged at being violated by Attalus.
-The important individuals of the Kingdom pronounced Alexander as King of Macedon on the spot.
+The important figures of the kingdom immediately pronounced Alexander King of Macedon.
 Greece and Thrace almost completely erupted in rebellion.
-The young king set about correcting this state of affairs immediately, setting off with his father’s most capable general, Parmenion.
+The young king set about correcting this state of affairs at once, setting off with his father’s most capable general, Parmenion.

-He went to Athens and subjugated it quickly, despite the demands of Democritus to assassinate the young king.
+He went to Athens and subjugated it swiftly, despite the demands of Democritus to assassinate the young king.
 Here, Alexander’s infamous encounter with Diogenes the philosopher occurred.

-Alexander then turned his attention towards the Thracians, who he destroyed in the Battle of the Carts by capturing the walled island of Peuce.
-This battle in itself demonstrates Alexander’s exceptional skills in his ability to turn around a near suicidal-situation and may be too long to write of in this excerpt.
+Alexander then turned his attention to the Thracians, whom he destroyed at the Battle of the Carts by capturing the walled island of Peuce.
+This battle alone demonstrates Alexander’s exceptional skill in turning around a near-suicidal situation, and may be too long to recount fully in this excerpt.

 Once again, the Athenians and Thebans rebelled.
-Alexander decided to totally destroy Thebes.
+Alexander decided to utterly destroy Thebes.

 In spite of his brutal acts at times, one attribute of Alexander becomes obvious.
-During the siege of Thebes, Timocleia, a noble woman, was raped by a Thracian commander (expressly against the orders of Alexander).
-Afterwards, the commander asked her where her valuables were and while peering over a well, she kicked him in it and slowly stoned him to death.
+During the siege of Thebes, Timocleia, a noblewoman, was raped by a Thracian commander (expressly against Alexander’s orders).
+Afterwards, the commander asked her where her valuables were; while he was peering over a well, she kicked him into it and slowly stoned him to death.

-When brought to his presence, Alexander said she had accomplished quickly what he would have done himself and in spite of quickly learning that Timocleia was the sister of his most hated enemy at Chaeronea, he permitted her and her children complete civic freedom and a funded life on the Greek purse.
+When brought before Alexander, he said she had accomplished swiftly what he would have done himself.
+And despite quickly learning that Timocleia was the sister of his most hated enemy at Chaeronea, he granted her and her children complete civic freedom and a funded life on the Greek purse.

-During this time, a variety of threats began to appear from Persia that were the traditional signals for conquest.
-A large army had been spotted appearing from Asia Minor with brothers of the Shah Darius III in attendance Alexander was elected the head of the Greek empire.
+During this time, a variety of threats began to appear from Persia—traditional signs of impending conquest.
+A large army had been spotted arriving from Asia Minor, with brothers of Shah Darius III in attendance.
+Alexander was elected head of the Greek empire.

 ASIA MINOR

-Alexander met the Persian armies at the Granicus river.
-Parmenion advised Alexander to instruct the troops to not cross the river, which Alexander felt was cowardice and not befitting of a king.
-After some of the troops on his right flank did so, crossing the river in perilous stormy weather, the elite guard of the Persians including the commanders of Arsames, Spithridates and Arsites came across to meet them, which triggered a trap set by Alexander.
+Alexander met the Persian armies at the Granicus River.
+Parmenion advised Alexander to instruct the troops not to cross the river, which Alexander viewed as cowardice and unbecoming of a king.
+Some of the troops on his right flank crossed the river anyway, despite perilous stormy weather.
+The elite guard of the Persians—including commanders Arsames, Spithridates, and Arsites—met them in response, triggering a trap set by Alexander.

-Parmenion with his phalanx on the left flank, meanwhile, battled the Bactrian and Medean cavalry.
-This contingent under Rheomithres panicked as they saw the Persian nobles fall, evacuating the battlefield.
+Meanwhile, Parmenion, commanding the phalanx on the left flank, fought against the Bactrian and Medean cavalry.
+This contingent, under Rheomithres, panicked upon seeing the Persian nobles fall and fled the battlefield.
 Alexander had won his first major engagement.

 ISSUS AND THE LEVANT